 Studies show that successful sales managers spend 15 to 20% of their time on recruiting.
 Whether or not there’s an opening in your sales ranks, take the time to meet new candidates or reacquaint yourself with candidates whom you have been courting.
 When you least expect it, your top candidate may become available.

-Now that you have a plan to fill the pipeline with quality candidates, the next step is to systemize the process for choosing and winning the right candidate time after time.
 Communicating an established process to all involved parties not only saves time but sends a clear, unified message to candidates that this company has its act together, increasing their desire to join the Sales Team.

 The following model has worked in the past.
 Consider it as a foundation for your sales recruitment process.